-Change in fair value of bifurcated derivative was a loss of \$237.7 million for the three months ended September 30, 2023, a decrease of \$266.8 million or 917% as compared with a gain \$29.1 million in the three months ended September 30, 2022.
-The changes in the bifurcated derivative are largely driven by changes in the fair value of this embedded conversion feature in the Pre-Closing Bridge Notes that required bifurcated accounting.
+Change in fair value of bifurcated derivative which was a loss of \$237.7 million for the three months ended September 30, 2023, a decrease of \$266.8 million or 917% as compared with a gain \$29.1 million in the three months ended September 30, 2022.
+The changes in the bifurcated derivative are largely driven by changes in the fair value of this an embedded conversion feature in the Pre-Closing Bridge Notes subordinated 0% bridge promissory notes that required bifurcated accounting.
 The fair value of the embedded conversion feature is based on significant unobservable inputs used to determine the fair value, mainly the changes in the fair value of our preferred stock.
-For the three months ended September 30, 2023, the bifurcated derivative had a loss of \$237.7 million as upon the Closing of the Business Combination the Pre-Closing Bridge notes converted to or were exchanged for common stock and as such embedded conversion feature had no value at that time.
-For the three months ended September 30, 2022, the bifurcated derivative had \$29.1 million increase in value as the value of the bifurcated derivative changed from \$277.8 million to \$306.9 million on the consolidated balance sheets as of June 30, 2022 to September 30, 2022, respectively.
+For the three months ended September 30, 2023, the bifurcated derivative had a loss of \$237.7 million as upon the Closing of the Business Combination the Pre-Closing Bridge notes converted to into or were exchanged for Class A common stock and as such embedded conversion feature had no Class C common stock, par value at that time.
+For \$0.0001 per share ("Class C common stock" and, together with Class A common stock and Class B common stock, the three months ended September 30, 2022, the bifurcated derivative had \$29.1 million increase in value as the value of the bifurcated derivative changed from \$277.8 million to \$306.9 million on the consolidated balance sheets as of June 30, 2022 to September 30, 2022, respectively.

 Change in fair value of bifurcated derivative was a loss of \$236.6 million for the nine months ended September 30, 2023, a decrease of \$543.5 million or 177% as compared with a gain \$306.9 million in the nine months ended September 30, 2022.
 The changes in the bifurcated derivative are largely driven by changes in the fair value of this embedded conversion feature in the Pre-Closing Bridge Notes that required bifurcated accounting.
 The fair value of the embedded conversion feature is based on significant unobservable inputs used to determine the fair value, mainly the changes in the fair value of our preferred stock.
-For the nine months ended September 30, 2023, the bifurcated derivative had a loss of \$236.6 million as upon the Closing of the Business Combination the Pre-Closing Bridge Notes converted to or were exchanged for common stock and as such embedded conversion feature had no value at that time.
+For the nine months ended September 30, 2023, the bifurcated derivative had a loss of \$236.6 million as "Common Stock" upon the Closing close of the Business Combination the Pre-Closing Bridge Notes converted to or were exchanged for common stock and as such embedded conversion feature had no value at that time.
 For the nine months ended September 30, 2022, the bifurcated derivative had a gain of \$306.9 million as prior to 2022, this embedded conversion feature had no value.
+Combination.